cmpe/2300-public/docs/notes/Notes02_Classes/README.md

 // Now for users, accessing and using the new Birdie class private void foo()
 {
-  Birdie birde; // valid but currently a reference without an object, defaults to null
+  Birdie? birde; // valid but currently a reference without an object, defaults to null
   // Since a class is a reference type, must use new to actually allocate one

   Birdie bird = new Birdie(8);  // invokes user-defined ctor to make Birdie and
+                                // our local reference bird now references the new object Birdie birdz = new Birdie( iSeeds : 8); // this time with parameter names
                                          // our local reference bird now references the new object

   Birdie birdy = new Birdie(); // invokes default ctor, which leverages other ctor to make Birdie

+  // OR using Target-typed expressions when the target type is explicitly known Birdie birdm = new(8); // same as Birdie(8); since bird type is explicitly known Birdie birdn = new( iSeeds : 8 );
+  Birdie birdp = new(); // same as Birdie();

   Birdie[] ArrBirds = new Birdie[8]; // make array of Birdie references, NO actual Birdies are made,
                                   // just an array of references to them, we must populate manually